 Stress can sometimes be a mental thing and sometimes it can be a physiological thing where your palms are sweaty your knees are weak arms are heavy.

-feeling of being stressed can be triggered by any event that makes you feel frustrated or nervous. any event anxiety is the feeling of fear, worry or uneasiness the thing with both of these is that they work in in a marriage with each other, and i want us to think about it kind of like a pressure gauge, when you’re in the green zone, a little stress is good a little stress is the secret sauce to life you know you want to be challenging yourself you want to be pushing yourself to get that growth, but when you get to these levels here when you get to the yellow and the red that’s when stress can start to take over and now you’re starting to react from a place of stress, and you’re not reacting from a place of calm and rationality.
+the feeling of being stressed can be triggered by any event that makes you feel frustrated or nervous. any event anxiety is the feeling of fear, worry, or uneasiness the thing with both of these is that they work in in a marriage with each other, and I want us to think about it kind of like a pressure gauge when you’re in the green zone, a little stress is good a little stress is a secret sauce to a life you know you want to be challenging yourself you want to be pushing yourself to get that growth, but when you get to these levels here when you get to the yellow and the red that’s when stress can start to take over and now you’re starting to react from a place of stress, and you’re not reacting from a place of calm and rationality.

 i really want us to think about what are the free tools that nature has to offer that we can actually utilize when we’re in moments of stress and anxiety, carbon dioxide is more fundamental than oxygen, and what carbon dioxide does for us is it helps with hemoglobin which is the red blood cells that actually carries oxygen to all of our organs and tissues carbon dioxide is actually the thing that stimulates breathing that tells us when to breathe fast and when to breathe slow.